fabric8io/kubernetes-client/doc/MIGRATION-v6.md

 - io.fabric8.volumesnapshot.client.internal.XXXResource interfaces moved to io.fabric8.volumesnapshot.client.XXXResource to no longer be in an internal package.

+- the jsonschema2pojo logic was consolidated with the built-in models.
+This introduces some previously excluded fields, such as PipelineSpec._finally.
+It will also manipulate properties to conform to expectations of the builder logic - so rather than JSONSchemaPropsBuilder.getxDescriptors there will be getXDescriptors.

 ## Adapt Changes

 Client.isAdaptable and Client.adapt will check first if the existing client is an instance of the desired type.